axoflow/axosyslog-core-docs/content/filterx/_index.md

 - Macros and name-value pairs of the message being processed (for example, `$PROGRAM`).
 The names of macros and name-value pairs begin with the `$` character.
 If you define a new variable in a filterx block and its name begins with the `$` character, it's automatically added to the name-value pairs of the message.

     {{% alert title="Note" color="info" %}}
 Using curly braces around macro names is not mandatory, and the `"$MESSAGE"` and `"${MESSAGE}"` formats are equivalent.
-However, using the `"${MESSAGE}"` format is required if the name contains special characters, like a hyphen (`-`) or a dot (`.`), so it's best to always use curly braces.
+If the name contains only alphanumeric characters and the underscore, you don't need the curly braces.
+If it contains any other characters (like a hyphen (`-`) or a dot (`.`)), you need the curly braces, so it's best to always use curly braces.

 Names are case-sensitive, so `"$message"` and `"$MESSAGE"` are not the same.
     {{% /alert %}}

 - Local variables.
-These have a name that doesn't start with a `$` character, for example, `my-local-variable`.
+These have a name that doesn't start with a `$` character, for example, `my_local_variable`.
 Local variables are available only in the filterx block they're defined.
 - Pipeline variables.
-These are similar to local variables, but must be declared before first use, for example, `declare my-pipeline-variable=5;`
+These are similar to local variables, but must be declared before first use, for example, `declare my_pipeline_variable=5;`

     Pipeline variables are available in the current and all subsequent filterx block.
 They're global in the sense that you can access them from multiple filterx blocks, but note that they're still attached to the particular message that is processed, it's value isn't preserved between messages.